20tab/UnrealEnginePython/README.md

     ue.log(hit_result)
 ```

-Structs are exposed by the unreal_engine.structs virtual module.
 Remember that structs are passed by value (not by ref like UObject's), so a dedicated unreal_engine.UScriptStruct python class is exposed.

 To create a new struct instance you can do: